 The exterior of the Joanne warehouse is like any other – nondescript.
 However, inside is a different story.
 Soft lighting illuminates pallets of wine from the most famous Chateaux – Haut Brion, Mouton Rothschild, Latour – that are stored in beautiful wooden cases, stacked from floor to ceiling, and the walls are adorned with massive pieces of wine-inspired modern art.
 This space houses hundreds of millions of dollars worth of stock, not to mention the wine owned by Joanne that is still in barrel at their respective Chateaux.
 Our hosts explained the intricacies and politics of the trade over a casual lunch, as we poured ourselves glasses of their generous offerings from the region.
-This was the pinnacle learning experience that tied the whole tour together.
+This was the pinnacle learning experience that tied this Bordeaux tour together.